PainfulDiodes/BeanPort/README.md

 The PIO cannot check the status of PIO FIFOs in both directions at the same time, so as read-available status is determined from the FIFO it cannot determine write-ready in the same way.
 So instead the write-ready signal is determined by the core1 program and set on an additional GPIO pin.
 The PIO reads the write-ready status from this pin.

-This does mean that write-ready status may me stale when the target checks it - the core1 program sets the status in a loop, and so the write-ready status will be set slightly after the FIFO's state changes.
+This does mean that write-ready status may me stale when the target checks it - the core1 program sets the status in a loop, and so the write-ready status will be set a little time after the FIFO's state changes.

 When the status changes from not-ready to ready this is inherently safe - occasionally resulting in a tiny delay as the "ready" signal happens slightly late.
-If on the other hand the status changes from ready to not-ready, the PIO FIFO can absorb an additional tarteg write resulting from this latency - so that no data is lost.
+If on the other hand the status changes from ready to not-ready, the target may send data thinking that the BeanPort is ready.
+In this case the PIO FIFO is able to absorb an additional target write so that no data is lost.

 ## Status

-Measured throughput: 10MHz Z80 target to Macbook USB host is solid at ~45KB/s sustained with zero data loss, using the target's own write-ready status check to pace each byte.
+Measured throughput: 10MHz Z80 target to Macbook USB host is solid at ~45KB/s sustained with zero data loss, using the target's  write-ready status check between each byte.

 With no flow control at all - the target ignoring STATUS entirely and writing as fast as it can execute instructions - the maximum rate before the receive FIFO overruns is close to 60KB/s.
 A target that never checks status needs to pace itself to stay under that ceiling to avoid losing data.